 Mr Abrams preened at the generous praise.
 He continued to mumble as he studied the painting in detail.
 The words were all gobbledegook to Manny but he nodded and agreed with the gentleman on cue.
 Any punter worth his salt knows that when your horse is in its final winning stretch, you do not jinx the odds.

 The appraisal complete, Mr Abrams looked Manny squarely in the eyes and said, ‘I’ll purchase this painting for MoMA.
 But, I am afraid that since the artist is new, all I can give you is a sum of three pounds for it.
 Take it or leave it.’

-Expressions of dismay and disappointment danced on Manny’s face.
-Visions of what the thugs would do to him loomed before his eyes.
+Expressions of dismay and disappointment danced on Manny’s pale face.
+His jaw hurt as visions of what more the thugs would do to him loomed before his eyes.
 But, the gambler that he was, he knew when his odds were beaten.
 Reluctantly, he nodded and accepted.

 Today, the ‘She Wolf’ by Jackson Pollack hangs at the Museum of Modern Art in New York among works by famous artists such as Van Gogh and Basquiat.
 It is considered one of the finest abstract artworks in the world.

 As for Manny Müller, once he recovered from the erm…well, you know what and at whose hands…he gave up gambling.
-Instead of playing the odds he now works at the one establishment in London where he swore never to work – His father’s old business under the new management of his father’s old assistant.
+Yes, he finally realized the error of his ways and resolved to embrace hard labour.
+Now, instead of playing the odds he now works at the one establishment in London where he swore never to work – His father’s old business under the new management of his father’s old assistant.
 He is still paying off his creditor – the principal plus the interest.